Library Travel Grants

 We will be accepting applications for Library Travel Grants for Spring & Summer 2015 until February 16, 2015.
 All travel must be completed by July 30, 2015.

 The UF Libraries Latin American Collection

-To apply for a Library Travel Grant, send a letter of intent, brief library research proposal, travel budget, and CV to:
+To apply for a Library Travel Grant, please send a letter of intent, a brief library research proposal, a travel budget, and a CV to: